naqvijafar91/go-workshops/docs/04-arrays-slice-variadic-fn.md

 [Run in playground](https://play.golang.org/p/_Z97MgXavA)

-In the above program in line no. 9,  `c := []int{6, 7, 8}`  creates an array with 3 integers and returns a slice reference which is stored in c.
+In the above program in line no. 9,  `c:= []int{6, 7, 8}`  creates an array with 3 integers and returns a slice reference which is stored in c.

 ##### modifying a slice